DGBAT/digibyte-wiki/guides/run-full-node.md

 > The following commands are line based, no GUI is required.
 {.is-info}

-Connect a keyboard, mouse & display to your RPi.
+Connect a keyboard, mouse & display to your RPi, if using.
+(These are not required if using SSH to connect to it remotely.)

-Insert the SD card and boot your device.
+Insert the microSD card or SSD and boot your device.

+If accessing it remotely, SSH into the device.
+(You may need to look up its IP address from your router).

 ### Log in